melmzv/cqa_ws24_grand_analysis/README.md

     - For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
 For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
 If not you are probably better of googling how to install `make` on Windows and follow a reliable source.

-Next, explore the repository to familiarize yourself with its folders and files in them:
+:open_file_folder: Next, explore the repository to familiarize yourself with its folders and files in them:

 - `config`:open_file_folder: : This directory holds configuration files that are being called by the program scripts in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.
 In this project, `pull_data_cfg.yaml` file outlines the variables and settings needed to extract the necessary Transparency Report data from the Audit Analytics database.
 The `prepare_data_cfg.yaml` file specifies the configurations for preprocessing and cleaning the data before analysis, ensuring consistency and accuracy in the dataset and following the paper filtration requirements.
 The `do_analysis_cfg.yaml` file contains the parameters and settings used for performing the final analysis on the extracted financial data.